usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-resources/create-custom-os.rst

 UShareSoft provides a set of OS profiles.
 If you want to create another OS profile, you can create one using UForge's graphical user interface.

+.. note:: You can delete packages but UShareSoft does not guarantee that your OS profile will be functional.

 To create a new OS profile:

 	1. Under the ``Administration`` tab, click ``OS Profiles``.